 Late Filing

-- If no tax is due, or if the taxpayer is due a refund, there is no penalty for failure to file a tax return.
+- If no tax is due or there is a refund, there’s no penalty for failure to file a tax return.

 - However, if a taxpayer with a filing requirement fails to file, the IRS may hold up refunds from following years until the taxpayer is current with their tax filings.